-This language could 1 the impact is unclear.
-2 potentially pull into scope, low-risk commonplace 3 systems that are not used to make decisions, such as technologies that manage ISP network traffic or 4 trip-planning software.
-5 6 Fourth, imposing risk-assessment 7 requirements and opt-out rights to the processing of personal information for training ADMT that is 8 9 "capable" of being used for certain purposes rather 10 than for intended or reasonably foreseeable uses may
+Third, regulation of automated decision-making technology typically focuses on decisions about people, the provision or denial of important life opportunities.
+The Agency's inclusion of "access to" language in section 7150 and 7200 would be unique in the American legal context, and the impact is unclear.
+This language could potentially pull into scope, low-risk commonplace systems that are not used to make decisions, such as technologies that manage ISP network traffic or trip-planning software.

-11 be overly broad.
+Fourth, imposing risk-assessment requirements and opt-out rights to the processing of personal information for training ADMT that is "capable" of being used for certain purposes rather than for intended or reasonably foreseeable uses may be overly broad.